 Symptoms of a Failed Timing Belt

 The only way that you will know that your timing belt has failed without a visual inspection is if you experience severe engine performance problems.
-If the belt has slipped even a half tooth, it will cause the vehicle to chug with no power even if you are pressing hard on the pedal.
+Can the belt slip even a half tooth?
+If so, it will cause the vehicle to chug with no power even if you are pressing hard on the pedal.
 A compression test to see how well the engine pistons and valves are sealing is the only way to confirm that the basic timing is off.
 In most cases, however, the vehicle simply loses power all of a sudden and then won’t turn over to start if the timing belt does snap.

 There are some vehicles that have what is called a non-interference engine.
 If you break a belt on one of these vehicles, you may have a second chance.
 You’ll need to install a belt and keep driving it as though no damage ever occurred.
 Yet, there have been reports of even so-called non-interference engines being damaged if the belt snaps at a high enough RPM speed.
 You may even be able to get away with minimal damage if the belt in an interference engine snaps at low speeds.
 However, the high speeds put the most stress on the belts, which makes it rare for a belt to snap at low RPMs.